kubeshop/testkube-docs/docs/testkube-pro/articles/architecture.md

 ## Multiple Testkube Agents

 The main Testkube Pro feature is to have insights into multiple Testkube Pro Agents.
-You can look at your Kubernetes clusters from a single dashboard and easily switch between different Testkube clusters.
+You can look at your Kubernetes clusters from a single Dashboard and easily switch between different Testkube clusters.

 ![multiple clusters](../../img/multiple-clusters.jpeg)